ttmduc0309/llava-siglip-qwen2/README.md

 bash pretrain_qwen2.sh
 ```

-The checkpoint for the pretrain projector is located at `/checkpoint/llava-pretrain-qwen2-siglip/mm_projector.bin`
+The checkpoint folder contains the checkpoint for the pretrained model

 ## Finetune Qwen2